Course Content and Outcome Guide for FR 272A

 - Special Fee:

 Course DescriptionEmphasizes skills for reading in French.
 Reading and discussion of accessible works of French prose and poetry written by women.
 Fulfills diversity requirement for AAOT degree.
 Recommended: Completion of second year French at the college level, simultaneous enrollment in FR 203, 251 or 257; or instructor permission.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 Intended Outcomes for the course